Hackathonzx/astropals/README.md

 - Transaction Management: The backend tracks each NFT transaction, verifying ownership and mint counts.

-- Cross-Chain Verification: Uses Vottun APIs for origin tracking and inter-chain compatibility.
+- Cross-Chain Verification: Uses Lisk APIs for origin tracking and inter-chain compatibility.

 # How to Run the Project